Puntzi Lake: History

-In the early 1950s nearby Puntzi Mountain became the site of a radar station of the Pine Tree Line with a large airport and base built in the area.
+In the early 1950s nearby Puntzi Mountain became the site of a radar station of the Pinetree Line with a large airport and base built in the area.
 The runway still operates today as CYPU and was, at the time, the second-longest airstrip in British Columbia.
 Eventually the base was turned over to Canada and operated in to the mid-1960s.